*Updated November 2022

-Cabernet Day, Chardonnay Day, Malbec moments … it seems that wine marketers exploit any commercial opportunity that presents itself to sell more wine via varietal wine days.
-And yes, we’re guilty as charged, often working to mastermind ways for our clients, and the industry in general to tell their varietal stories on a global social media platform.
+Cabernet Day, Chardonnay Day, Malbec moments … it seems that wine marketers exploit any commercial opportunity that presents itself to sell more wine by way of varietal wine days.
+And yes, we’re guilty as charged, often working to mastermind ways for our clients and the industry in general to tell their varietal stories on a global social media platform.

-Mastermind has pioneered many of these varietal days over the last ten years, from the early days of Chardonnay and Cabernet Day in Australia, where we got regions involved in tweet ups across the country.
-Right through to generating the idea of a longer campaign with the Rosé Revolution and Three Days of Rosé.
-At the time industry colleagues like The Qwoff Boys (now Vinomofo), Spitbucket, Jayson Bryant, all joined together to help educate consumers about the varietals in our own backyard and showcase a diverse range of products to help educate consumers about the vast choices they had.
-The mouthpiece was social media, a new platform at the time.
-It was novel, fun to tell stories but importantly it gave a chance for brands to collaborate and collectively tell their stories with greater reach than they could ever have achieved alone.
+Mastermind has pioneered many of these varietal days over the past 10 years.
+We’ve been involved from the early days of Chardonnay and Cabernet Day in Australia, where we got regions involved in tweetups across the country, to the Rosé Revolution and Three Days of Rosé, for which we generated the ideas for these longer campaigns.
+At the time, industry colleagues such as The Qwoff Boys (now Vinomofo), Spitbucket and Jayson Bryant all joined together to help educate consumers about the varietals in our own backyard and the vast product choices they have.
+The mouthpiece was social media – a new platform at the time.
+It was a novel, fun way to tell stories, but importantly, it gave brands a chance to collaborate and collectively tell their stories with greater reach than they could ever achieve alone.

 The results were phenomenal!

-At some events, twitterfalls of the commentary (yes Twitter was once the big thing!) were posted to the walls, live video broadcasts took place (De Bortoli generously hosting the first Rosé live event from their deck in the Yarra Valley), and Sydney’s Coast Restaurant was taken over by multiple winemakers with consumers lining up to taste the wines.
-It was exciting times (and the camaraderie and collaboration of those involved is something that I’ll remember as a key outcome!)
+At some events, Twitterfalls of the commentary (yes, Twitter was once the big thing!) were posted to the walls, others featured live video broadcasts (De Bortoli generously hosted the first rosé live event from its deck in the Yarra Valley), and multiple winemakers even took over Sydney’s Coast Restaurant with consumers lining up to taste the wines.
+These were exciting times, and a key outcome was the spirit of camaraderie and collaboration of all involved!

-The idea for many of the varietal days started with Rick Bakas, who as social media director for St. Supery Winery in California dreamed up the idea of Chardonnay Day in May 2010, just before Memorial Day.
-This evolved to Cabernet Day, held traditionally on the last Thursday before Labor Day in USA.
-The concept of varietal days spread quickly and new days were added to the global digital calendar, with regions championing their most well known varietals and enjoying the added sales opportunity.
+The idea for many of the varietal days started with Rick Bakas who, as social media director for St. Supéry Winery in California, dreamed up the idea of Chardonnay Day in May 2010, just before American Memorial Day.
+This evolved into Cabernet Day, which traditionally takes place on the last Thursday before Labor Day in the US.
+The concept of varietal days spread quickly, with new days joining the global digital calendar and regions championing their most well-known varietals and enjoying added sales opportunities.

-So whilst the momentum may have died down slightly from the early days, there’s no denying that these varietal days have a place on the marketing calendar for wineries, restaurants and other venues.
-We’ve seen incredible sales results from the wineries and restaurants that we’re working with on particular days of the year, so embrace the tactical opportunities to tell your stories.
+Although the momentum may have died down slightly since those early days, there’s no denying that these varietal days have a place on the marketing calendar for wineries, restaurants and other wine-related venues.
+On these particular days, we’ve seen incredible sales results from the wineries and restaurants that we work with, so I encourage you to embrace the tactical opportunities for telling your stories.

 TOP TIPS ON HOW TO LEVERAGE VARIETAL DAYS IN YOUR MARKETING: